-During the 2020/21 financial year no significant governance issues arose.
+During the 2021/22 financial year no significant governance issues arose.

-However, the challenges brought on by the COVID19 pandemic which have been effectively managed throughout 2020/21 will continue to be closely monitored and any associated impacts will be responded to appropriately.
+However, the challenges brought on by the COVID19 pandemic which were effectively managed throughout 2021/22 along with and the existing and emerging economic situation will continue to be closely monitored and any associated impacts will be responded to appropriately.

-We will continue to monitor our compliance against the FM Code and take any action necessary.
+We will respond to the recommendations contained within the LGA Corporate Peer Challenge and we will continue to monitor our compliance against the FM Code and take any action necessary.